 TurboTLS requires one round trip, uses TCP and UDP without modifying them, and as middleboxes would expect them to be used, and does not require a state.
-The rest of this section is dedicated to explaining the drawbacks of falling into one of the three categories above.
-We include a comparison with alternative protocols, but for a more detailed comparison with QUIC, which is gaining significant traction, we refer the reader to Section 7.
+The rest of this section is dedicated to explain the drawbacks of falling into one of the three categories above.

 One round trip.
 Doing more than one round trip increases latency by at least one RTT.
-As already noted, global studies provided to the community by CAIDA [3] show that the RTT for median connections is between 50 and 200ms, mainly due to hops and distance, and if we consider the 90th percentile of connections, RTTs are beyond 500ms.
-This latency introduction is amplified by an integer factor for protocols in which connections occur sequentially (e.g. get a web page, get frames in the page, get images in the frames).
-Besides user experience, this also has an impact on usual implementations in which a server thread from a pool will not come back to the pool until it finishes dealing with a client.
-For connections with an RTT over a few milliseconds, when replacing TLS 1.3 by TurboTLS, we indeed observed a multiplication by two of the maximum handshakes per second that could be handled by a simple, yet usual, server implementation (thread pool with as many threads as cores that asynchronously handles connections).
+As already noted, global studies provided to the community by CAIDA show that the RTT for median connections is between 50 and 200ms, mainly due to hops and distance, and if we consider the 90th percentile of connections, RTTs are beyond 500ms.
+This latency introduction is amplified by an integer factor for protocols in which connections occur iteratively (e.g. get a web page, get frames in the page, get images in the frames).
+Besides user experience, this also has an impact on usual implementations in which a server thread from a pool